ThomasCvdH/Transcript_Expression_Splicing_Visualisation_Pipeline/README.txt

 --- Description ---

-This R script provides a comprehensive framework for processing, analyzing, and visualizing time-course gene expression data (in Transcripts Per Million, TPM) alongside gene structural information.
+This R pipeline provides a comprehensive framework for processing, analyzing, and visualizing time-course gene expression data (in Transcripts Per Million, TPM) alongside gene structural information.
 It is designed to be modular and can handle multiple different datasets through a simple configuration switch at the top of the script.

 --- Requirements ---